ctti-clinicaltrials/aact-admin/README.md

 ## Getting Started
 Clone the repo.

-Install libv8 and therubyracer.
-This will differ depending on your system.

-For mac you can do the following
+For mac you can run the setup file in the terminal

-    `$ brew install v8-315`
-    `$ gem install libv8 -v '3.16.14.19' -- --with-system-v8`
-    `$ gem install therubyracer -- --with-v8-dir=/usr/local/opt/v8@3.15`

-Install bundler and bundle install.

-Then run this setup script to set up your machine with the necessary dependencies to run and test this app:

-    % ./bin/setup
+`./bin/mac_setup`

+If you aren't on a mac, then install libv8 and therubyracer according to the method for your system.
+Then run the generic setup script:

+`./bin/setup`

+Make sure you set values for the environmental variables inside the .env the setup file created.

 It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up your machine with [this script].